kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-a2-nca-exam-format.md

 "The format keeps changing."

 These were the three most common phrases in the WhatsApp groups I monitored while preparing for my own NCA exams.
-They appeared more than 38 times across 15,000 messages.
+They appeared dozens of times across thousands of messages.
 Exam format uncertainty is real, and it is one of the biggest sources of anxiety for NCA candidates.

 This article exists to eliminate that uncertainty.
 By the end, you will know exactly what happens on exam day — from technical setup to time allocation to what you should have prepared before you log in.